heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 very large-scale program, types help you organize the program and make changes to it reliably.

-**Type systems**, use Josh's example here.
-The type system allows us to create all sorts of interesting walls around ourselves, known as types.
-These walls help prevent us from accidentally writing improper code.
-This is done through the compiler tracking information about variables, methods, and classes.The more you know about Scala's type system, the more information you can give the compiler, and the type walls become less restrictive while still providing the same protection.

-You don't need to know everything about Scala's type system in order to be an effective power-user of Scala.

-The _type system_ does is good for:

-- _memory safety_: prevents things like dangling pointers and buffer overflows (note: the type system of C is not strong enough to prevent these kinds of runtime errors; Scala, Java, and Rust are examples for memory-safe languages)
-- _type safety_: well-typed programs "do not go wrong": if a program type-checks, it will not produce a runtime error when executed (Java is type-safe up to type casts)

-Types are also good for performance.
-Checking happens at compile time, rather than runtime.
-Enables a bunch of optimizations.

-In this guide, we'll progress from.
-In a language with an advanced type system like Scala,

-1. Scala's standard types
-2. Defining your own types in Scala
-3. Customizing type checking using advanced type system constructs

-Common types include primitive types (strings and numbers), container types (lists/arrays and dictionaries/hashes), and user-defined types (classes).
-In Python, everything is an object, and every object has a type.
-In other words, functions, modules, and XYZ are also types.

 "I'm not against types, but I don't know of any type systems that aren't a complete pain, so I still like dynamic typing."